 Not long after I had Ella and just after my mum had left to go back home, I found myself in Tesco’s, happily going about my business and proudly pushing my brand new bundle of joy.
 It wasn’t long however before this pride turned to angst as a constant stream of ‘do gooders’ felt the need to comment on my parenting ability.
 Apparently Ella was too cold, too hot, hungry, tired, too young to be out.
 You name it, they judged.
 I was in complete shock and being so new to motherhood, didn’t have the confidence to just shrug the comments off.
 It wasn’t long before Ella (in my mind) proved all these women right and began to cry.
 Loudly.
 I was mortified as looks of ‘I told you so’ appeared to be everywhere I turned.

 In an instant my confidence in my own maternal instinct was shattered.
 I ended up in tears in the toilets, breastfeeding.
 All it would have taken was one person to come up to me and ask me if everything was alright or just to tell me not to worry and I would have walked out, head held high in defiance.
-Instead, I sneaked out of the toilets and hurried home.
-Luckily Chas was on hand to give me the much needed reassurance and I put that episode behind me very quickly.
-But what it did teach me was to reach out to anyone that looked like they could do with a kind word or two.
+Instead, I sneaked out of the toilets and hurried home leaving my shopping in the cart.
+Luckily Chas was on hand to give me the much-needed reassurance and I put that episode behind me very quickly.
+But what it did teach me was to reach out to anyone that looked like they might be struggling.
+Whether it’s a knowing nod, a reassuring ‘don’t worry, I’ve been there too’ or a helping hand – it really doesn’t take much to be kind.

 Take time to just listen